Developer Guide

 - Find students using multiple tag that currently exists:

-findtag a math, physic, sec 4
+findtag a math, physic, sec 4. - Expected:

 - Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below: